 We will keep residents updated, particularly following the Essex County Fire & Rescue Service audit.
 All recommendations will be fully considered and implemented as required.

 We would like to take this opportunity to remind tenants and leaseholders that communal areas should be kept clear at all times.
-Personal items, including scooters, bikes, buggies/pushchairs and play equipment should NOT be left in communal corridors, areas or cupboards.
-All communal areas should be strile and free of obstuctions.
+Personal items, including scooters, bikes, buggies or pushchairs and play equipment should NOT be left in communal corridors, areas or cupboards.
+All communal areas should be sterile and free of obstructions.

 The Council will be seeking to work with residents to ensure the above is achieved.
 If residents consistently fail to adhere to fire safety standards and breach their tenancy then further action will be taken in the interests of communal well-being and safety.

-Please note that any personal items left in communal areas potentially breaching fire safety standards may be removed without notice and recharges made where necessary.
+Please note that any items left in communal areas may be removed without prior notice and recharges made where necessary.
+Any item deemed high risk, such as gas bottles, motorcycles, gas bbqs etc... will be removed immediately without notice and recharges made where necessary.

 Any residents requiring further information on fire safety precautions may wish to look at Essex County Fire & Rescue Services’ website, particularly high rise accommodation and home fire safety advice.